simpleKV/kvt/README.md

-KVT is a pure GO index managment system for KV bucket objects
+KVT is a pure GO index manager lib for indexing key-value based objects

-define an index with some funcs with a struct and its object bucket,
-KVT will auto maintain the index when you CRUD it
+define index with some funcs and a struct, KVT will auto maintain the index when you CRUD it

-the most important is you can query with KVT by the index you define.
+the most important is you can query with KVT by the index you define, just as sqlite or other database system do for you

+KVT is NOT a KV system, it's a index manager only, it is aim to integrate with all other db based KV

+Now support KV lists:  boltDB, ...

 KVT has lots of features:
 1. support union index, one field or multi fields